secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 For partners that have questions about the contract or need to negotiate terms and conditions, Channel Sales Managers are responsible for working with the partner offline to address questions and come to agreement on program terms.
 Upon receiving the New Partner Applicant notification email, the applicable Channels Sales Manager needs to complete the following:

-1. Contact the partner and qualify them
+1. Contact the partner and qualify them.
 2. If the decision is to move forward with the partner first check to see if a partner account already exists in Salesforce.
 If it is a duplicate, request for the accounts to be merged by the Channel Operations team.
 If the decision is to deny the partner then go to step #7.
 3. To start the contracting process click the Legal Request button in SFDC on the partner account record.
     *   Request the appropriate contract addendum (Resale, Referral/Services or both **OR** MSP **OR** OTHER).
 Default should be Resale and Referral/Services.
-4. Once the contract is fully executed and attached to the partner account record in SFDC the following fields need to be updated by the Channel Sales Manager and are required(*) in order to save the account
+4. Once the contract is fully executed and attached to the partner account record in SFDC the following fields need to be updated by the Channel Sales Manager and are required(*) in order to save the account.
-    *   *Change Partner Status = Authorized
+    *   *Change Partner Status = Authorized.
-    *   *Select Partner Type
+    *   *Select Partner Type.
     *   For partners that signed standard contract terms, set Partner Program Status to “New”.
     *   Please update the partner record to be as complete as possible.
     *   For additional information on the Partner Program review [here](https://about.gitlab.com/handbook/resellers/#partner-program-tracks)
 5. Once a partner is authorized, each SFDC contact for that partner will automatically receive a message with login credentials to the portal.
 6. Additional partner employees can go to partners.gitlab.com to register. \ Once they are linked to an authorized partner account (they must select the correct account upon registering), they will automatically receive a message with login credentials.
 If the account is still a Prospect they will not have access until the account has an executed contract and is moved to Authorized.
-7. If the decision is to not move forward with the partner,
-    *   Channel Sales Manager needs to set Partner Status = Denied
+7. If the decision is to not move forward with the partner, the Channel Sales Manager needs to set Partner Status = Denied.

 Technology partners use the same form, but are not able to agree to the terms and conditions.
 Once they submit the form, they will be set to active.
 If the Alliances team wants to establish a contract with the partner, they must follow the Legal Request process in Salesforce.